Nerve Conduction Study

 Make sure you talk to your doctor about the medicines you are taking..

 If your doctor tells you, do not smoke cigarettes or drink coffee, tea, and soft drinks for 2-3 hours before the test.

 Shower the day of your test.
 Do not use any creams, moisturizers, or powders on your skin.

 Description of Test

-You will be able to resume your daily activities after the test is complete.
+You will be able to go back to your daily activities after the test is done.